-Cigarettes were promoted as a social lubricant, a way of putting people at ease, readily consumed in the hustle and bustle of city life.
+Cigarettes were promoted as a social lubricant, a way of putting yourself at ease, readily consumed in the hustle and bustle of city life.
 The image of the contemplative, solitary pipe-smoker faded.

-In 1960 New Zealand had the sixth-highest level of tobacco consumption out of 23 OECD countries.
+In 1960, New Zealand had the sixth-highest level of tobacco consumption of 23 OECD countries.
 It was exceeded only by the United States, Canada, the Netherlands, Switzerland and Australia.

 The spread of cigarette smoking and inhaling and the rise in women smokers briefly heightened opposition.
 Smoking was regarded by some as a poison and a waste of money.
-But its patriotic role in two world wars quietened doubts.
-Doctors recommended smoking as an aid for nerves, and smoking was even encouraged during the 1918 flu epidemic as a preventive.
+But its patriotic role in two world wars allayed doubts.
+Doctors recommended smoking as an aid for nerves, and it was encouraged during the 1918 influenza epidemic as a preventive.
 In the late 1930s the appearance of filters further stilled doubts.

-The New Zealand Health Department issued its first warning against smoking in 1945, although few listened.
+The New Zealand Health Department issued its first warning against smoking in 1945, but few listened.
 By the 1950s the first signs of increasing lung cancer rates were appearing.

-Local tobacco growers and cigarette factories emerged spasmodically, and rising consumption was aided by the New Zealand government’s assistance for local production.
+Local tobacco growers and cigarette factories emerged spasmodically, and rising consumption was aided by government assistance for local producers.

 In the 1880s and again in 1910 the government cut the duty payable on New Zealand leaf.
 In the interwar years the government guaranteed a minimum price for leaf, and tobacco products began to be manufactured by Gerhard Husheer’s New Zealand Tobacco Company at Napier.
-(In 1921 it would essentially become the National Tobacco Company.)
-The British firm W. D. & H. O. Wills also set up a factory in Wellington in 1919.
-During the Second World War these became protected industries and a requirement for using 30–40% of local leaf was introduced.
+(In 1921 this became the National Tobacco Company.)
+The British firm W. D. & H. O. Wills set up a factory in Wellington in 1919.
+During the Second World War these became protected industries and were required to use 30–40% of local leaf.

 The British cigarette company Rothmans entered New Zealand in 1957, merging with the National Tobacco Company and bringing a new energy to the trade.
 By 1972 it had 73% of the market.
-The 1958 ‘black budget’ raised the price of smokes, but also banned imports of cigarettes.
-Local grower numbers and tobacco production, like the consumption of cigarettes, reached record levels in 1963 – just as the situation changed.
+The 1958 ‘black budget’ raised the price of smokes, but also banned cigarette imports.
+Local grower numbers and tobacco production, and the consumption of cigarettes, all reached record levels in 1963.

 During the 1940s and 1950s isolated articles discussed health problems caused by smoking.
 In 1962 a UK Royal College of Physicians report emphasised health damage by smoking, and two years later the US Surgeon General’s report linked smoking to heart disease, lung cancer and other medical problems.